4.7 Youth work to foster social inclusion

 The objective of youth workshops is to improve the skills and abilities of young people and to enable them to access education or training, to complete their education or to become employed.
 Also, workshops support life management skills, social empowerment, social growth at one’s own pace and learning by doing.

-Educational travel -training (in Finnish Nuotta) is a social youth work project of national youth centre network (see the Finnish Youth Centres Association) supported by the Ministry of Education and Culture.
+Educational travel -training (in Finnish Nuotta) is a social youth work project of national youth centre network (see the Finnish Youth Centres) supported by the Ministry of Education and Culture.
 Nuotta training is targeted at young people between the ages of 13 and 28.
 Nuotta coaches seek to empower young people and challenge them to take control of their own daily routine: they assist them with such things as time management, the ins and outs of social life, and life management skills.
 Nuotta encourages social engagement and supports young people in their efforts to take responsibility for their study and work paths.
 Activities are based on the theory of experiential learning (e.g. climbing, trekking, canoeing, archery, arts and different problem-solving games).
 The typical length of these activities is 2-4 days.
-In 2021 there is nine youth centres that have the status of a national youth centre based on Youth Act.
+In 2024 there is eight youth centres that have the status of a national youth centre based on Youth Act.
 The specialty of the national youth centres is that they also offer accommodation, which also differentiates them from the local youth centres which offer free-time activities for local young people on daily basis by the municipalities.

 The National Youth Work and Policy Programme highlights what is already stipulated in the Government Programme, where it declares that people have more trust in society when non-discrimination and security are strengthened.
 Different kinds of minority groups warrant support: Roma youths, young people with immigrant background, disabled young people and those who are members of sexual or gender minorities.
 The Ministry of Justice’s Discrimination-free Zone was launched in youth work in 2021.
 Moreover, the statutory equality plans of youth work and youth fields in general will be the main focus.
 After observation of the actual situation, the ministries promise supplementing measures during the program period so that plans can be realised.
 Equality planning aims to develop the functions of organisations and communities, with the idea being that in some way or another, all members of the community are to be included in planning.